 In the original work of Sutton and Chen [?], which developed and extended the ideas of Finnis and Sinclair [?], a square root was used as the density functional, while the density itself was represented as an inverse power of the interatomic distance.
-The densities from the paper of Finnis and Sinclair, both the quadratic and
+The densities from the paper of Finnis and Sinclair, both the quadratic and combined quadratic-cubic form, can both also be used.
+One of the beauties of the

-Table 1.6: Density functionals available within the Embedded Atom Method.
+Table 1.7: Functional forms for the distance dependence of the atomic density available within the Embedded Atom Method.